ywangd/peek/README.rst

-  // Issue a call to the cloud cluster get /  // HTTP method is case-insensitive get / conn=0  // send the call to the first local connection (zero-based index)
+  // Issue a call to the cloud cluster get /  // HTTP method is case-insensitive get / conn=0  // send the request to the first connection (zero-based index) with the conn option

+  // Check configuration location and values config

   // List available connections
   connection